-If you’re not yet a paid member, you can view content marked as (Free).
+If you're not yet a paid member, you can only view content marked as (Free).

 Disclaimer: The content and materials provided on this site are meant to be for educational and informational purposes only.
 Nothing on this site is meant to act as legal advice or create an attorney-client relationship.
 Much of the content is provided by third-parties and is not vetted by MassLandlords.
 We advise you contact an attorney.

 Which of these Landlord Forms do I Need?

 Imagine your business is a "process" for providing temporary housing.
 The process has different steps:

 - Screen the prospective tenants before you give a tour.